puppetlabs/puppet-docs/source/puppet/3.7/reference/config_file_environment.markdown

 You can specify an executable script that will determine an environment's config version by setting `config_version` in its environment.conf file.
 Puppet will run this script when compiling a catalog for a node in the environment, and use its output as the config version.

+**Note:** If you're using a system binary like `git rev-parse`, make sure to specify the absolute path to it!
+If `config_version` is set to a relative path, Puppet will look for the binary _in the environment,_ not in the system's `PATH`.

 If this setting isn't set, the config version will be the **time** at which the catalog was compiled (as the number of seconds since January 1, 1970).
 A directory environment will never use the global `config_version` from [puppet.conf][].

 ### `environment_timeout`